Nabil F. Saba, MD, Emory University Winship Cancer Institute

 - Liver disease such as cirrhosis, chronic active hepatitis or chronic persistent

-- Abnormal LFTs as follows: total bilirubin (TB) > 1.5x IULN, alanine aminotransferase
+Abnormal liver function tests (LFTs) as follows: total bilirubin (TB) > 1.5x ULN,

-attributed to metastatic SCCHN, in which case, TB, ALT and alkaline phosphatase must
+(except when LFTs attributed to metastatic SCCHN, in which case, TB, ALT and alkaline

 significantly alter the absorption of RAD001 (e.g., ulcerative disease, uncontrolled